esthert13/cse15l-lab-reports/lab-report-2-week-1.md

 ## Installing VS Code
-Although I currently already have CS Code installed, I will still show how to download it.
+Although I currently already have VS Code installed, I will still show how to download it.

 First, head to the [VS Code](https://code.visualstudio.com/download) website.